varnishcache/varnish-cache/doc/sphinx/installation/install.rst

 Varnish is distributed with both Debian and Ubuntu.
 In order to get Varnish up and running type `sudo apt-get install varnish`.
 Please note that this might not be the latest version of Varnish.
-If you need a later version of Varnish, please follow the installation instructions for `Debian
+If you need a later version of Varnish, please follow the online installation instructions for `Debian
 <http://www.varnish-cache.org/installation/debian>`_ or `Ubuntu
 <http://www.varnish-cache.org/installation/ubuntu>`_.